Joshfairhead/Obsidian/Trancendental/Evergreen Seeds/The Power to Believe.md

 - This is truely sorcrery; so what does Open sourcery look like?
 An acknowlegement that all words, symbols, glyphs and meme are hypnosis? [[Open Magick]]
 - Why would that matter?
 Because memes denote territories.
 	- You most apparently see parallels in propaganda used to indoctrinate the masses, aka noetic territorialisation, to uphold the idea of national boraders.
-	- Intention thus matters.
-As does the algorythm.
+		- In the digital landscape the algorythm thus matters
 	- What is the significance of the message?
-Is it pushing a subtle agenda, does the laugh come at or is it genuinly bringing joy to the world?
+Is it genuinly bringing joy to the world? or is there something insideous there.
+Intention thus matters.
 	- The generality or the specifity of the meme matters as the scope denotes boundaries of the territory; or the in/out group border.
 - Society of the spectical
 -